Federal government of the United States: Overview of the federal judiciary

 Article III section I of the Constitution establishes the Supreme Court of the United States and authorizes the United States Congress to establish inferior courts as their need shall arise.
 Section I also establishes a lifetime tenure for all federal judges and states that their compensation may not be diminished during their time in office.
 Article II section II establishes that all federal judges are to be appointed by the president and confirmed by the United States Senate.

 The Judiciary Act of 1789 subdivided the nation jurisdictionally into judicial districts and created federal courts for each district.
 The three tiered structure of this act established the basic structure of the national judiciary: the Supreme Court, 13 courts of appeals, 94 district courts, and two courts of special jurisdiction.
 Congress retains the power to re-organize or even abolish federal courts lower than the Supreme Court.

-The U.S. Supreme Court decides "cases and controversies"—matters pertaining to the federal government, disputes between states, and interpretation of the United States Constitution, and, in general, can declare legislation or executive action made at any level of the government as unconstitutional, nullifying the law and creating precedent for future law and decisions.
-The United States Constitution does not specifically mention the power of judicial review (the power to declare a law unconstitutional).
-The power of judicial review was asserted by Chief Justice Marshall in the landmark Supreme Court Case Marbury v.
-Madison (1803).
+The U.S. Supreme Court decides cases and controversies, which include matters pertaining to the federal government, disputes between states, and interpretation of the United States Constitution, and, in general, can declare legislation or executive action made at any level of the government as unconstitutional, nullifying the law and creating precedent for future law and decisions.
+The United States Constitution does not specifically mention the power of judicial review, which is the power to declare a law unconstitutional.
 There have been instances in the past where such declarations have been ignored by the other two branches.
-Below the U.S. Supreme Court are the United States Courts of Appeals, and below them in turn are the United States District Courts, which are the general trial courts for federal law, and for certain controversies between litigants who are not deemed citizens of the same state ("diversity jurisdiction").
+Below the U.S. Supreme Court are the United States courts of appeals, and below them in turn are the United States district courts, which are the general trial courts for federal law, and for certain controversies between litigants who are not deemed citizens of the same state, known as diversity jurisdiction.

-There are three levels of federal courts with general jurisdiction, meaning that these courts handle criminal cases and civil lawsuits between individuals.
-Other courts, such as the bankruptcy courts and the Tax Court, are specialized courts handling only certain kinds of cases ("subject matter jurisdiction").
-The Bankruptcy Courts are "under" the supervision of the district courts, and, as such, are not considered part of the "Article III" judiciary.
-Also as such, their judges do not have lifetime tenure, nor are they Constitutionally exempt from diminution of their remuneration.
-The Tax Court is not an Article III court (but is, instead an "Article I Court").
+There are three levels of federal courts with general jurisdiction, which are courts that handle both criminal and civil suits between individuals.
+Other courts, such as the bankruptcy courts and the U.S. Tax Court, are specialized courts handling only certain kinds of cases, known as subject matter jurisdiction.
+The bankruptcy courts are supervised by the district courts, and, as such, are not considered part of the Article III judiciary.
+As such, their judges do not have lifetime tenure, nor are they constitutionally exempt from any diminution of their remuneration.
+The Tax Court is an Article I Court, not an Article III Court.